jimlyas/reflection-navigation/README.md

 It is only used to prevent your code to be obfuscated.

-As of why any route need to be preserved because the parameter name is used as the argument name, might not work properly with dynamic link if it's obfuscated.
+As of why any route need to be preserved because the parameter name is used as the argument name, might not work properly with deep link if it's obfuscated by R8/Dexguard.

 ### Register to NavGraphBuilder